Nicotine & Gravy

 The live debut of "Nicotine & Gravy" was on the first show of the Midnite Vultures tour, on January 25 2000, in Austin, TX.
 Because of a few promo gigs before the tour began, most of the songs on the album had already been played on stage, but "Nicotine" and "Milk & Honey" made their debut that night.
 Both would then be played pretty much every night of the tour.

 Anyway, "Nicotine" sounds like it would be a fairly difficult recording to transfer to the stage.
-The record is so full of instruments and layers of sounds, but Beck's band is both good enough and large enough to cover it all.
+The record is so full of instruments and layers of sounds, but Beck's band at the time was both good enough and large enough to cover it all.
 Despite that, or perhaps because of it, there are times when live versions of "Nicotine" seem to go in and out of sync.
-It can go from full-on grooviness to stumbling around due to a lack of momentum and back again all in the same performance, but that's the nature of performing live.
+It can go from full-on grooviness to stumbling around due to a lack of momentum and back again all in the same performance.

-"Nicotine" has always been an epic in concert, but it was made even more so midway through theVultures tour as the band started to jam more.
+Midway through theVultures tour, as the band started to jam more, the song started to expand and feel epic on stage.
 For instance, on the Japanese leg of the tour, the song often began with a lengthy sexy soul ballad introduction.
 In Fukuoka on March 21 1999, this intro went like this:

 This is for all the boys and all the girls on those hot Fukuoka nights.
 Fukuoka!